peppesapienza/WordpressKit/README.md

 }
 ```

-Its build on top of `URLSession` provided by the Foundation framework.
+It's built on top of `URLSession` provided by the Foundation framework.

 # Usage #

 ## Wordpress ##

 Everything starts from  `Wordpress` object which is responsible to create the `WordpressSession`.
-You can instantiate a Wordpress object by passing: the REST API string URL to the `route` parameter and `WordpressNamespace` case to the `namespace` parameter.
+You can instantiate a Wordpress object by passing: from REST API string URL to the `route` parameter and `WordpressNamespace` case to the `namespace` parameter.

 > In a normal WP configuration, the `route` of the REST API is located under `https://oursite.com/wp-json/` and the core `namespace` is `/wp/v2/`.

-So, with WordpressKit, **you can represent an instance of your Wordpress REST API by creating a `Wordpress` object like that**:
+So, with WordpressKit, **you can represent an instance of your Wordpress REST API by creating a `Wordpress` object like this**:

 ```swift
 import WordpressKit